Ottoe Skipper

 Identifying characteristics

-Above, the male of this species is an orange butterfly with black margins and a dark stigma in the center of the wing.
+Above, the male of this species is orange with black margins and a dark stigma in the center of the wing.
 The female is darker and has variable light spots.
 Below, this species is mainly a light yellow, usually with no spots in the male, and sometimes with light spots on the female.
-Notice the bottom very fresh, female which shows somewhat purplish spots.
+Notice the image of the very fresh female, which shows somewhat purplish spots.

 Similar species

-The male “Pawnee” form of the Leonard is very similar but this form is found farther west and flies later in the year than the Ottoe Skipper.
+The male “Pawnee” form of the Leonard’s Skipper is very similar, but this form is found farther west and flies later in the year than the Ottoe Skipper.
 The Byssus Skipper may fly with this species in the southwestern part of the state, and being nearly the same size it may be confused with this species in flight.
 Worn individuals may indeed be confused with this species if only seen from below.

 Habitat